-We do not expect milestone or royalty payments to contribute to revenues for a substantial period of time.
+WE DO NOT EXPECT MILESTONE OR ROYALTY PAYMENTS TO SUBSTANTIALLY CONTRIBUTE TO REVENUES FOR SEVERAL YEARS.
 Part of our strategy is to license to database collaborators our know how and patent rights associated with the gene sequences and related information in our proprietary databases, for use in the discovery and development of potential pharmaceutical, diagnostic or other products.
 Any potential product that is the subject of such a license will require several years of further development, clinical testing and regulatory approval before commercialization.
-Accordingly, we do not expect to receive any milestone or royalty payments from any of these licenses for a substantial period of time, if at all.